wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/overview.md

 * `docs/toc?go=next` - to navigate towards the next topic.
 * `docs/toc?go=back` - to navigate back to the previous topic.

 Static content files use comments, within the markdown formatted text, to declare which *table of content* they belong to.
-Something like `<!-- toc: global.json -->` to refer to a *global.json* file.
+Something like `<!-- toc: global.json -->` refers to a *global.json* file.

 ## Dynamic Content
 Dynamic content refers to the data loaded while routing to serve custom pages.
 Every caption, label, icon, link or text rendered by the page template is provided as dynamic content, so, to keep the template and the content isolated facilitating the management of multiple languages at run-time.